The Guardian Logo

 2018 – today

 Since 2018, the newspaper has switched to the tabloid format (A3), even smaller than the previous one.
-However, its logo has grown to reflect the global nature of the publication, which owns two international websites and the American section, The Guardian America.
-Elegant letters with glyphs of different thicknesses and serifs convey the mastery of the word—the ability to describe events, highlighting important points interestingly.
+However, its logo has expanded to reflect the publication’s global nature, which includes two international websites and the American section, The Guardian America.
+Elegant letters with glyphs of varying thicknesses and serifs convey mastery of the word, the ability to describe events, and an interesting way of highlighting important points.

 Font and Colors

 Black is the main color of the logo.
-It personifies English precision, honest and truthful coverage of events without any omissions.
-The color also speaks about the fundamentality and long existence of the publication.
+It personifies English precision and honest, truthful coverage of events without omission.
+The color also speaks to the publication’s long and fundamental existence.
 Black rules out the idea of tabloid sensations.
 It conveys a calm, thoughtful journalistic style.

 The shade exhibits dominance: the newspaper is recognized as the most reliable and readable publication, trusted by 84% of the surveyed Englishmen.
 The color reflects confidence and independence.
-The Guardian’s work is secured by a special trust fund (since 2008 by a company) that earns money and invests all profits in the newspaper.
-Therefore, political forces and the government do not influence the coverage of events in the tabloid.
+The Guardian’s work is secured by a special trust fund (since 2008, a company) that generates revenue and invests all profits in the newspaper.
+Therefore, political forces and the government do not influence the tabloid’s coverage of events.

-The logo font is Empira Black with elegant elements of calligraphic writing.
+The logo font is Empira Black, with elegant calligraphic elements.
 The style is a synthesis of print and script fonts, emphasizing the journey from 1821 to 2023.